myscience/open-genie/README.md

   lfq_diversity_weight = 1.,
   # Keyword for the different loss
   perceptual_model = 'vgg16', # We pick VGG-16 for perceptual loss
-  perc_feat_layers = ('features.6', 'features.13', 'features.18', 'features.25'), # Which layer should we record perceptual features from
+  # Which layer should we record perceptual features from
+  perc_feat_layers = ('features.6', 'features.13', 'features.18', 'features.25'),
-  gan_discriminate='frames', # GAN discriminator looks are frames (or entire video) gan_frames_per_batch = 4, # How many frames to use extract from each video for GAN gan_loss_weight = 1.,
+  gan_discriminate='frames', # GAN discriminator looks at individual frames gan_frames_per_batch = 4,  # How many frames to extract from each video to use for GAN gan_loss_weight = 1.,
   perc_loss_weight = 1.,
   quant_loss_weight = 1.,